sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 3. In the **Overview** page, click **View systems**.

-4. Click on the **system** that requires your approval.
+4. Click on the **system** that requires approval.

 5. Click **Approve** or **Reject.**

 The requestor receives the outcome of the approval request via email.
-After obtaining approval, to complete the onboarding process, the **Technical admin** needs to configure products in the TechBiz portal.
+After obtaining approval, the **Technical admin** needs to configure products in the TechBiz portal.

 ## Configure products